CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-05.md

      - Select **Review + Create**
      - Select **Create**

-1. In Azure AI Studio, from the left navigation pane, under **Components**, select **Deployments**.
+1. In Azure AI Studio's dashboard, select **Deployments** under **Components** from the left navigation pane.

    >**Note:** Select **Save** if your flow is not saved.

-1. Click on the **Model deployments** tab to find your deployed flow.
+1. Click on the **Model deployments (1)** tab to find your deployed flow.
 It may take some time before the deployment is listed and successfully created.
-When the deployment has succeeded, select the newly created deployment.
+When the deployment has succeeded, select the **newly created deployment (2)**.

    ![](./media/modeldeployments(1).png)